 Most chickpeas contain around 20g of protein per 100g.
 If you’re a regular gym-goer and still need your protein fix, they’re a reliable option for your meals.

-Being a fruit, Jackfruit is quite high in carbohydrates and sugars, so probably not best for anyone diabetic.
-Per 100g, there’s around 38g of carbohydrates and 32g of sugar.
-Don’t let that scare you off, though — they’re all natural sugars rather than refined.
+Being a fruit, Jackfruit is quite high in carbohydrates and sugars, so it might not be suitable for those with diabetes.
+Per 100g, you’ll get around 38g of carbohydrates and 32g of sugar.
+These are natural rather than refined sugars, so you can still work jackfruit into your meals as part of a balanced diet.

-Edamame is a type of soybean that is especially tasty in Asian cuisines, such as stir fries and ramen.
-And they make an excellent low-carb snack with a side of soy sauce.
+Edamame is a type of soybean that’s often found in Asian cuisines, such as stir-fries and ramen.
+They make an excellent low-carb snack with a side of soy sauce.
+If you’re eating out and they’re served in the pods, simply squeeze the beans out and discard the tough, chewy exterior.

-Edamame beans are a great source of protein, with around 11g of protein per 100g.
-Aside from plenty of essential vitamins and minerals, edamame soybeans have about 20% of your daily recommended fiber intake.
+Edamame beans are a great source of soy protein, with around 11g of protein per 100g.
+Aside from plenty of essential vitamins and minerals like antioxidants and vitamin K, edamame soybeans contain around 20% of your daily recommended fiber intake.

 For more protein, opt for peanuts, walnuts, and almonds, as these contain more per gram than other options.